rahulrai-in/fast-track-istio/fast-track-istio/installation/step1.md

 ## Download the source code

-Let's download the scripts that we will use in this workshop from GitHub.
+Let's download the scripts that we will use in this scenario from GitHub.

-`git clone https://github.com/rahulrai-in/fast-track-istio.git; mv fast-track-istio/scripts my-workshop-files; rm -rf fast-track-istio`{{execute}}
+`git clone https://github.com/rahulrai-in/fast-track-istio.git; mv fast-track-istio/scripts/scenario-1 my-workshop; rm -rf fast-track-istio`{{execute}}

-In the editor window, you will now find a folder named _my-workshop-files_ that contains the scripts that we will use in this workshop.
+In the editor window, you will now find a folder named _my-workshop_ that contains the scripts that we will use in this scenario.

-## Install Istio

 Let's now install Istio on our cluster.